What is a tax expenditure benchmark?

 - distributions from trusts.

-In addition, income includes government cash transfers.2 However, in-kind government transfers such as the provision of health, education or road services are not included in the definition of income.
+In addition, income includes government cash transfers.4 However, in-kind government transfers such as the provision of health, education or road services are not included in the definition of income.

 The income tax benchmark applies to nominal rather than real income, consistent with a longstanding feature of Australia’s tax arrangements.

-Expenses incurred in earning income are deductible under the income tax benchmark, consistent with the Schanz-Haig-Simons definition of income.
-Where an expense is incurred for both income-producing and private purposes, deductions are generally limited to the portion of expenses relating to income production.
+Expenses incurred in earning income are generally deductible under the income tax benchmark.
+Where an expense is incurred for both income-producing and private purposes, deductions are limited to the portion of expenses relating to income production.
 Some complex deductions have a specific benchmark treatment:

 - depreciation deductions are made over the effective life of the asset; and